Majority of unvaccinated Americans are concerned enough about COVID-19 to wear masks

-The poll also found high levels of concern among both mask wearers who are vaccinated (72%) and mask wearers who are unvaccinated (62%) over personally getting COVID-19.
-And it found even higher rates of concern over family members getting COVID-19 (84% and 75%, respectively).
+The poll also found high levels of concern among both mask wearers who are vaccinated (72%) and mask wearers who are unvaccinated (62%) over personally getting COVID-19 – and finding even higher rates of concern over their family members getting COVID-19 (84% and 75%, respectively).

 According to Druckman, the report indicates different communication strategies are needed for those who remain unvaccinated, based on numerous factors, including whether they choose to wear masks.

 “For those wearing masks it may require engaging on the science of the vaccine, while the unmasked group may require persuasion on the general personal and public health threat,” Druckman said.

 Previous COVID-States survey results can be found here.